xot/ElectraOne/README.md

 Enjoy!

-You can edit or add your own favourite preset layouts [as described in this separate document](https://github.com/xot/ElectraOne/blob/TIPS_AND_TRICKS.md).
+You can edit or add your own favourite preset layouts [as described in this separate document](https://github.com/xot/ElectraOne/blob/main/README-ADDING-PRESETS.md) Be sure to read the separate [Tips & Tricks](https://github.com/xot/ElectraOne/blob/TIPS_AND_TRICKS.md) too!

 ### Log files